waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Return to Ecruteak City and check Wise Trio Room (Map 4_2 via (20, 2)).
   4. Battle Wise Trio to gain access to Tin Tower roof.

+## Strategy for Wise Trio Battle
+- The Sages use Noctowl (Normal/Flying) and Kadabra (Psychic).
+- Plan: Use Calcifer (Typhlosion) with Thunderpunch for Noctowl and STAB Flame Wheel/Headbutt for Kadabra.
+Gneiss (Graveler) is a backup for Noctowl.

 ## Menu Structures
 - Pokémon Sub-menu:
   - Positions of STATS and SWITCH depend on the number of field moves.
   - To reach SWITCH: Press Down (num_field_moves + 1) times, then A.

-## Tile Mechanics - Route 42
+## Tile Mechanics - Global
 - FLOOR: Traversable.
 Verified.
 - WALL: Impassable.
 Verified.
 - WATER: Traversable ONLY with SURF.
 Verified at (13, 9).
 - CUT_TREE: Remove with CUT.
 Verified at (24, 13).
-- TALL_GRASS: Walkable, triggers wild encounters.
+- TALL_GRASS / LONG_GRASS: Walkable, triggers wild encounters.
 Verified.
 - HEADBUTT_TREE: Impassable.
 Verified.
 - CAVE: Entrance/Exit warp.
 Verified.